New Richmond, Wisconsin: Education

 The New Richmond School district consists of three elementary schools, Starr, Hillside, and Paperjack; New Richmond Middle School; and New Richmond High School.
+There is also a private elementary and middle school, St. Mary School.

 Northwood Technical College New Richmond is a technical college that serves New Richmond and the surrounding area.
 Northwood also has campuses in Rice Lake, Ashland, and Superior, Wisconsin.

-Infrastructure
+Transportation

 New Richmond station previously served passenger trains on the Soo Line Railroad.

-Roads

 Wisconsin Highways 64 and 65 are main routes in the community.
 Highway 64 runs east–west, and Highway 65 / Knowles Avenue runs north–south.
 Other main routes include County Roads A, CC, and K, and Fourth Street.

-Airport

 The New Richmond Regional Airport (ICAO: KRNH) is a large general aviation airport north of New Richmond's central business district that serves the region and the military.
-The airport is considered the largest in Wisconsin in terms of the number of hangars at the airport, which total 117.
-The airport ranks second in Wisconsin in terms of based aircraft totaling 225.
+The airport is considered the largest in Wisconsin in terms of the number of hangars at the airport, which total 123.
+The airport also ranks first in Wisconsin in terms of based aircraft totaling more than 275.
 The nearest airport with commercial flights is Minneapolis-Saint Paul International Airport.